 The average cost of a reputation harm claim is $50,000.

-General liability insurance offers protection for common Connecticut consulting business risks related to operations such as client injury, client property damage, and advertising or personal injury.
+General liability insurance offers protection for common consulting business risks related to operations such as client injury, client property damage, and advertising or personal injury.

 People typically think of a slip and fall accident or damage to a client’s property as examples of general liability claims, which is true.
 But general liability covers much more than physical losses.
 It also can help pay for personal injury or reputational harm that you may be liable for from actions such as slander, libel, wrongful eviction, false advertising, and more.